-Serif font used in headers: Roboto Slab.
+Serif font used in titles: Roboto Slab.

-Very similar sans-serif font used in paragraphs: Roboto.
+Sans-serif font used in paragraphs: Roboto.

-Brand feel: educational, modern
+Brand feel: education, modern

-Serif font used in headers: Noto Serif.
+Serif font used in titles: Noto Serif.

 Sans-serif font used in paragraphs: Lato.

-Brand feel: family friendly
+Brand feel: family-friendly

-Serif font used in headers: Libre Baskerville.
+Serif font used in titles: Libre Baskerville.